genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 15, 2020 updates: added Databricks data collection; new CoV Genome Tracker.
+> April 15, 2020 updates: added Databricks data collection; new CoV Genome Tracker; COVID-19 in Icelandic population.

 > As the repository increases its size, we are moving into a Wiki format (soon here!).